Heat Stress and Strain

 Heat strain is the overall physiological response resulting from heat stress, these physiological responses are related to dissipating excess heat from the body.
 Heat strain is imposed by the working environment (a combination of the radiant and air temperature, relative humidity and air velocity).

 Thermal comfort is defined as that condition of mind which expresses satisfaction with the thermal environment.
-It is accepted that it is not possible to keep everyone in the workplace happy with the thermal environment, but
+It is accepted that it is not possible to keep everyone in the workplace happy with the thermal environment, but keeping at least 80% of staff satisfied is considered to be an achievable target by the HSE.
+The percentage of staff satisfied with their thermal comfort can be predicted using a standard assessment method which takes into account of 6 different parameters which are independent of each other, but together contribute to a worker’s thermal comfort.

 Get in touch